isabella232/magento-learn.en/help/free-video-library/developing-patches-in-declarative-schema-v2-3.md

 ---
 # Developing patches in Declarative Schema v2.3

-In this short video, we will demonstrate how to create product attribute with data patch.
-So, first we need to create class AddSimpleAttribute and implement DataPatchInterface, right after that we need to instantiate EavSetupFactory class within the constructor.
+To create a product attribute with a data patch we first need to create the class AddSimpleAttribute and implement DataPatchInterface.
+Next we need to instantiate the EavSetupFactory class within the constructor.

 #### Who is this video for?
 * Developers